Kenivia/Honing-Forecast/Details.md

 - MUCH more tests, need to actually test the components(like count_failure, tap_map and such), also need implement more integration tests
 - Pre-compute prob_dist of groups of upgrades(such as +n all 5 armours etc)
 - Matrix operation libraries to speed up monte carlo and what not?
-- maybe go back to caching results?
+- ~~maybe go back to caching results?~~ DEFINITELY caching the monte carlo + orcale bitsets
+- figure out why oracle is off by a tiny bit sometimes
+- Graph is off by 0.5 all the time, and the points of interest snap the the one below(i tihnk?) which isnt quite right idk, kinda scared to touch it

 ## Contributing